 Online discussions can help you prepare for class, learn discussion skills, practice your writing skills, and learn from others.
 To be successful, you need to translate your face-to-face discussion skills to the online environment.
 Remember that online discussions are first and foremost dialogues, not writing assignments.
-The following tips highlight key features of effective online discussion strategies.
+The following tips highlight key features of effective online discussion strategies, whether for discussion groups or live chats.

 Writing a post